Meat Floss (Dambu Nama) – Low Carb Africa

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-- Spice: I use a blend of beef bouillon powder, cayenne pepper, suya spice, ginger powder, black pepper, and salt.
-The suya spice gives it a nutty and spicy flavor you will fall in love with!
+• Spice: I use a blend of beef bouillon powder, cayenne pepper, suya spice, ginger powder, black pepper, and salt.
+The suya spice is most important because that’s going to be what gives it that famous nutty flavor with a kick to it.

 🔪 How To Make This Recipe